-6. RECOMMENDATION
+6. RECOMMENDATION OF LICENSING AND SAFETY COMMITTEE

-- 6.1 The Head of Environment and Public Realm be given delegated authority to make non-material changes to the Hackney Carriage & Private Hire Licensing Policy to correct typos, cross-references and internal inconsistencies. - 6.2 It be recommended to Council that the Hackney Carriage & Private Hire Licensing Policy be considered and adopted.
+- 6.1 The decision of Licensing and Safety Committee was that: - (1) The Head of Environment and Public Realm be given delegated authority to make non-material changes to the Hackney Carriage & Private Hire Licensing Policy to correct typos, cross-references and internal inconsistencies; and - (2) It be recommended to Council that the Hackney Carriage & Private Hire Licensing Policy be considered and adopted.